hvhvdevdev/lox-interpreter/README.md

 lox-interpreter
 ----
-An attempt to build an interpreter while reading through crafting interpreter.
+An attempt to build an interpreter in TypeScript while reading through crafting interpreter.